SCHEDULE YOUR APPOINTMENT

 What is Probate and How Does it Work in Texas?

-One of the most common questions that people have about estate planning and estate administration: What is probate?
-The simplest answer is that probate is the legal process whereby a judge determines whether or not a recently deceased person has a valid will and appoints a representative (an executor) to administer the estate.
+Probate is the legal process whereby a judge determines whether or not a recently deceased person has a valid will and appoints a representative (an executor) to administer the estate.
 In effect, the executor is responsible for ensuring that the proper beneficiaries get their rightful share of the assets and property.

 You may be wondering: Is probate complex?
 The answer depends entirely on the specific circumstances of the case.
 Probate is a technical and often paperwork-intensive process.
 Though, there are some estates that are relatively straightforward.
 Still, in Texas, probate can quickly become complicated, particularly if there are multiple beneficiaries, unusual assets, questions about the meaning or validity of the will, claims from outside creditors, or a dispute between family members.